LauAlbert/sodokuSolve/README.md

 ## cnn.py

 My convolution neural network I created for digit recognition.
-I altered the mnist dataset so it treats black as 0.
+I altered the mnist dataset so it treats blanks as zeros.

 ## my_model.h5